UCL-CCS/DRTNN/README.md

 # Running the Program!

-First, user needs to install Anaconda https://www.anaconda.com/
+User needs first to install Anaconda https://www.anaconda.com/

 Then